 Taking my seat, I pull the little, scratched up, plastic pencil case from one of the pockets inside my jacket and place it on the table before me.
 Lovingly, I take out the small laminated chopsticks I’m never without.
 I’d be a tool to admit how much I paid for them, but they’re so much nicer to use than the cheap shit that most places give out for free.

 Fitting them between my half-frozen fingers, I tap the ends together experimentally, then dip them into the green smear of wasabiSim® at the edge of the tray spreading the paste carefully onto one of the Toona® rolls.
 When it’s just right I pick the tiny roll up between the sticks and pop it into my mouth.

-As usual, the ritual draws curious stares from the surrounding patrons busily shoveling their own food into their holes.
-This is a MicroMac® neighborhood, most of the ‘sumers around here have trouble dealing with a knife and fork.
-I ignore them, savoring the textures in my mouth, feeling the sting of the wasabi high up in my nostrils; bliss.
+As usual, the ritual draws curious stares from the surrounding patrons busily shovelling their own food into their holes.
+This is a MicroMac® neighbourhood, most of the ‘sumers around here have trouble dealing with a knife and fork.
+I ignore them, savouring the textures in my mouth, feeling the sting of the wasabi high up in my nostrils; bliss.